 Google Nexus 5 is currently available at 6 online shops in India.

-The best price of Google Nexus 5 as on 2014 December 23rd is Rs.24342, which is available from Snapdeal.
+The best price of Google Nexus 5 as on 2015 February 2nd is Rs.23700, which is available from Snapdeal.

 Since we have displayed the lowest available online price for Google Nexus 5 in India, it is the same all across the country where it is deliverable.
 Additional shipping charges may apply based on the location and seller.
 So you can get the best deal on Google Nexus 5 in all prominent cities in India including Chennai, Delhi, Mumbai, Bangalore, Kolkata, Pune, Hyderabad and in all states including Kerala, Tamil Nadu, Goa, Karnataka etc.

 Now-a-days, buying online is easy and safe and you can avail the lowest price for most of the products.
 In addition online shopping has become more customer friendly with options like Cash On Delivery (popularly called as COD) and EMI.

 The LG Nexus 5 was bought out in October 2013.
 The device currently costs approximately Rs.
 25,000*/-

 The Nexus 5 comes with a Qualcomm MSM8974 Snapdragon 800 Chipset with Quad-core 2.3 GHz Krait 400 CPU architecture.
 The graphics are managed by the Adreno 330 GPU.
 The device comes in 16 and 32 GB variants coupled with 2GB of RAM.

 The Nexus 5 features the Android KitKat v4.4 (Upgradable to v5.0 Lollipop).
 The phone features Accelerometer, Gyroscope, Proximity sensor, Compass/magnetometer and barometer sensor.
 It has HTML5 browser and the device has Java support (with MIDP emulator).